Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 Before we explore the differences between single-member vs. multi-member LLCs, let’s see what multi-member LLCs are.

-Instead of having a single owner, multi-member LLCs have multiple owners, also referred to as members.
+Instead of having a single owner, a multi-member LLC has multiple owners, also referred to as members.
 Each owner or member holds a share or ownership in the company.

 While a multi-member LLC offers limited liability protection just as a single-member LLC, the protection is more robust.
 There is a more efficient separation of the business and the owner’s finances.